 Rose-coloured anything is a beautiful thing!
-And how cool is this rose/red concrete sink?
-A colour like this will add warmth into any space, especially if it’s cool.
-But I love the fancy palm print wallpaper in this bathroom – it adds a fun touch.
+And how cool is a rose red concrete sink?
+A colour like this will add warmth into any space, especially if it’s otherwise cool like a cement heavy bathroom.

 We’ve talked about brass and rose gold fixtures… But really, you can’t go past a simple matte black finish for your tapware.
 Again, this is a more masculine finish for an already masculine cement bathroom, but add a few fresh flowers in a glass vase to your benchtop and that masculine energy will be balanced perfectly.
 Black fixtures are also a lot simpler to keep clean and looking new.